Roche/pyreadstat/README.md

 ```

 For SPSS sav files user defined missing values for non numeric (character) variables is not supported.
 In addition, if the value in
 a character variable is an empty string (''), it will not be translated to NaN, but will stay as an empty string.
+This
+is because the empty string is a valid character value in SPSS and pyreadstat preserves that property.
+You can convert
+empty strings to nan very easily with pandas.

 For SPSS por files, and SAS and STATA files, user defined missing values are currently not supported.